 Today, there are artists who have a significant impact on both the sacred and secular worlds.
 Makoto Fujimura is the founder of the International Arts Movement, and he was also the first artist in 500 years to be commissioned to illustrate the four Gospels.

 Wherever you are in your spiritual life or as an artist, we invite you to follow in the great tradition of drawing artistic inspiration from the Christian Scriptures.
-The Engage Art app (a requirement for the contest) helps make this easier for you, feeding personalized daily Scripture straight to your phone.
-The app also provides access to information and encouragement that will help you as you create art for the contest.

 “Through the history of the Christian church there runs a wide and roaring river of artistic glory, feeding believers and unbelievers alike.”